Revenge of the Pink Panther: Cancelled sequel

-Romance of the Pink Panther was a Pink Panther film that Sellers had written—and willing to make without Edwards—before Sellers' death in July 1980.
+Romance of the Pink Panther was a Pink Panther film that Sellers had written—and was willing to make without Edwards—before Sellers' death in July 1980.
 UA considered recasting the role before convincing Blake Edwards to return to the series.
 Edwards chose to replace Clouseau with a new character rather than replace Sellers as Clouseau and to utilize outtakes from The Pink Panther Strikes Again to set up a transitional film (Trail of the Pink Panther) with new linking footage shot on the set of the new film (Curse of the Pink Panther).

 Soundtrack

 Composed by Henry Mancini in his fifth Pink Panther film, its theme music and much of the soundtrack draw heavily from the disco trends of the late 1970s.
 The "Pink Panther Theme" itself was reworked to include a more dancy bassline, electric piano and guitar solo.
 A soundtrack album for the film was released by United Artists Records.